sjsafranek/dev_project_09082021/README.md

 | pysqlite | 2.6.0     | 2.6.0      |
 | Python   | 3.7.3     | 3.9.7      |

-Instead of doing a simple
+Instead of doing a "simple" website I added some dynamic UI components with Vue and D3.

 ## Usage